Alexhuszagh/rust-lexical/README.md

 Lexical is dual licensed under the Apache 2.0 license as well as the MIT license.
 See the LICENCE-MIT and the LICENCE-APACHE files for the licenses.

-Lexical also ports some code from [V8](https://github.com/v8/v8) and [fpconv](https://github.com/night-shift/fpconv), and therefore might be subject to the terms of a 3-clause BSD license.
+Lexical also ports some code from [V8](https://github.com/v8/v8), [libgo](https://golang.org/src) and [fpconv](https://github.com/night-shift/fpconv), and therefore might be subject to the terms of a 3-clause BSD license or BSD-like license.

 # Roadmap